Georgia and Ukraine: From close friends to cold relations

 AI

-After the Russian invasion in Ukraine, a rift began to appear between and Ukraine.
+After the Russian invasion in Ukraine, a rift began to appear between Georgia and Ukraine.
 The current trends indicate that the ties will not improve in the near term.

 What was once a solid relationship has now become a mess.
 The reasons for the breakdown of the relationship range from internal politics in Georgia to changes in the regional power balance.
 Both countries have always felt close because of their similar struggle against Russian military incursions and Moscow’s approach to its spheres of influence.
 Both countries border the Black Sea and are therefore two bastions against Russia’s ambitions to dominate this sea.

-It was therefore only natural that Kyiv and Tbilisi would cooperate and become close allies, creating a arc along Russia’s southern and south-western border that could resist the imperial pressure.
+It was therefore only natural that and Tbilisi would cooperate and become close allies, creating a arc along Russia’s southern and south-western border that could resist the imperial pressure.
 GUAM was created to reflect these aspirations.
-The organization, originally called GUUAM, which aimed to develop and economic progress was established in 1997.
+The organization, originally called GUUAM, which aimed to develop democracy and economic progress was established in 1997.
 It served as one the first regional models connecting the Black and Caspian Seas, with a primary economic role.

 The newly independent states wanted to take a geopolitical lead.
 The West appeared to be powerful, while Russia seemed weak.
 Geographically, the participant states were interesting.
 Azerbaijan, which controls most of the northern Black Sea’s littoral and is a crucial starting point for trade and resource corridors, and Georgia, which serves as a connection between the two seas, were the three participants in the project.
-GUAM members had a common goal of limiting Russian geopolitical power by being able /dispose of their own resources on world markets, and not to Russia.
+GUAM members had a common goal of limiting Russian geopolitical power by being able export/dispose of their own resources on world markets, and not to Russia.

 The project did not materialize.
 The member states were heavily dependent on Russian economic, militaristic, and political generosity.
 This situation limited GUAM’s effectiveness.
 Uzbekistan, for example, withdrew in 2005 from the project, and Georgia, Ukraine Azerbaijan, and Moldova, despite their weaknesses, were unable keep the GUAM project on track.
 All member states, despite their shared distrust of Russia and lack of coordination in their foreign policy, failed to work together.

-The GUAM initiative remained weak and, with the Russian invasion, tensions in Georgian-Ukrainian relations, and the Russian invasion, it could be on the brink of collapse.
+The GUAM initiative remained weak and, with the Russian invasion, tensions in relations, and the Russian invasion, it could be on the brink of collapse.
 One of the rules of regional cooperation is that its effectiveness depends on the geopolitical conditions in the region and foreign support.
 The project was further ruined by the lack of support.

 One could argue that the geopolitical environment in the South Caucasus region and around the Black Sea does not favor the reinvigoration GUAM.
 All member states have strained relations with Russia.
 Georgia, Ukraine Azerbaijan, and Moldova all host Russian troops.